chasewhitney/meal-tracker-react/README.md

 ### Installing

-A Mongo database with two collections: meals and users.
+A Mongo database with three collections: meals, users, and favorites.

-## Screen Shot

-Coming soon.

 ## Author